Nexmo/station/_tutorials/client-sdk-ios-in-app-messaging.md

 ## Events Controller

 `EventsController` allows you to monitor the events of a conversation.
-The controller syncs the data from the server to make sure events are handled in realtime, in order, and with no gaps.
+The controller syncs the data from the server to make sure events are handled in real-time, in order, and with no gaps.
 It also filters incoming events to hold only the events you need.

-`EventsController` starts syncing events from the latest `event_id` the conversation is familiar with and onwards.
+`EventsController` starts syncing events from the latest `event_id` the conversation is familiar with onward.
 The controller invokes delegate methods when the controllers content is changed.
 If a conversation object knows that the latest event to happen was event #5, and a new event #8 was received, the events controller will make sure to query for events #6,#7, but not for events #1,#2,#3,#4.

 ### Get conversation events